bnfour/i3-quake-terminal/README.md

 ![backgrounds are not included](readme-images/demo.avif) [pipes.sh](https://github.com/pipeseroni/pipes.sh) not included — it just shows restart after quitting (<kbd>q</kbd>) clearly.

+The current name is legacy from the times the script only supported terminal windows.

 # Installation
 Just drop `quake-terminal.py` somewhere and [create a keybind](#hotkey-required) to launch it in your i3 config.